oktayshakirov/crypto-wiki/content/exchanges/bitpanda.md

 ## Sign Up and Get Rewarded

 Start your investment journey with Bitpanda and enjoy exclusive benefits.
-Register using the link below to get started with up to a €10 sign-up bonus:
+Register using the button below to get started with up to a €10 sign-up bonus:

-#### **[Register here](https://www.bitpanda.com/?ref=218256540088952131) to claim your sign-up bonus and explore all that Bitpanda has to offer.**
+<Button href="https://www.bitpanda.com/?ref=218256540088952131" type="btn-exchange">Get Started With Bitpanda</Button>

 ## Conclusion

 Bitpanda stands out as a reliable and user-friendly platform for investing in a wide range of assets.
 With its strong focus on security, transparency, and user experience, Bitpanda is a top choice for anyone looking to invest in digital assets in Europe and beyond.

-**[Join Bitpanda today](https://www.bitpanda.com/?ref=218256540088952131)** to take advantage of its comprehensive services and start investing with confidence.

 ---